 Trust plays such an important part of the deal.

 Remember, anyone can make assumptions and add thousands of ££ to an `adjusted` EBITDA, but the danger is to lose credibility in the marketplace and to put the sellers in a vulnerable position.

 We feel valuers have a responsibility to value businesses accurately.
 They also need to discuss with buyers and sellers the real potential that can add value and increase the price, and make real financial adjustments that will be sustainable once the sale is completed.

 There are many types of buyers in the actual market, some whom do not need to rely heavily on bank loans, such as corporate buyers, whilst some others might be able to offer more clinical flexibility post completion such as individual or multi-sites owners.

 It is common to see part of the price paid on a deferred basis, predominantly in the sale of private dental practices, or in relation to the private income of the practice, over a period of time and usually linked to the performance of the practice.

 It is always advisable to have a conversation with a specialist dental sales agent.

 Free Dental Practice Valuations with Samera

 Our agents at Samera always try to match the right practice with the right buyer, for the right price and terms.
-If you are thinking about selling or perhaps maybe considering this in a few years check out our Samera Scale System – it has been designed for dentists planning their exit in a few years.
+If you are thinking about selling or perhaps maybe considering this in a few years check out our Samera Practice Valuation – it has been designed for dentists planning their exit in a few years.

 For an accurate market appraisal of your practice, get in touch with one of our friendly and professional specialists.